 - We’ll set up a meeting (in person or online) when you’ve completed #1.

 - If it’s a “go,” we’ll both sign a commission agreement, and I’ll collect a $300 sketch/collage fee.
+If I’m shooting photos for your project, we’ll set a date for photographs, and I’ll also collect the fee for my time and travel to take the photos.

 - We’ll set up another meeting to review collages and/or sketches.

-- If you approve the sketches and/or collage and agree with the final size, support, medium, due date, and the price, I’ll collect an installment of 50% of the final painting price.
+- If you approve the sketches and/or collage and agree with the final size, support, medium, due date, and price, I’ll collect an installment of 50% of the final painting price.

 - I start painting (my favorite part!), but you won’t see your painting until it is finished.

-- If there are any minor corrections that you’d like made, I’ll make these and have your painting ready for pickup or shipping within a few weeks after the original due date.
+- If there are any minor corrections you’d like made, I’ll make these and have your painting ready for pickup or shipping within a few weeks after the original due date.